 Fact#5 – The people of Petaluma are connecting the dots and seeing how a mix of the above facts 1-4 will undoubtedly cause periodic significant releases of toxic chemicals and distressful noise into Shollenberger Park, producing negative and probably injurious effects on park users, both human and nonhuman.
 Over 300 Petalumans showed up at the last Board of Supervisors meeting on 3 February, 2010 to protest the project.
 Spoiling the most beautiful nature park in the county and jeopardizing public health to make more asphalt when the county already has three asphalt plants meeting its needs, is unconscionable and totally unacceptable.

-DUTRA WINS (for now) On 14 December 2010 the Sonoma County Board of Supervisors, without allowing more public comment, approved the Dutra asphalt project by a vote of 3/2 (Kerns, Kelly, Carrillo).
-The citizens of Petaluma (and elsewhere) are enraged and have evaluated their legal strategies.
+DUTRA WON – On 14 December 2010 the Sonoma County Board of Supervisors, without allowing more public comment, approved the Dutra asphalt project by a vote of 3/2 (Kerns, Kelly, Carrillo).
+The citizens of Petaluma (and elsewhere) were enraged and evaluated their legal strategies.
 A lawsuit was filed against the Dutra decision on 14 January 2011.
-Plaintiffs include the Petaluma River Council, Madrone Audubon, Friends of Shollenberger, the City of Petaluma, and a number of local citizens.
-If you are against Dutra Materials building an asphalt plant across from Shollenberger Park and want to help continue the legal fight, please consider donating to our ongoing legal expenses.
-You can send a tax-deductible contribution to the O.W.L.
+Plaintiffs included the Petaluma River Council, Madrone Audubon, Friends of Shollenberger, the City of Petaluma, and a number of local citizens.
+Those who were against Dutra Materials building an asphalt plant across from Shollenberger Park and wanted to help continue the legal fight, donated to ongoing legal expenses.
+Tax-deductible contributions were sent to the O.W.L.
 Foundation (Open Space and Water Resource Protection and Land Use), 1390 North McDowell Blvd., Suite G-306, Petaluma, CA 94954.
-On the memo line of your check write “Save Shollenberger”, or “anti-Dutra Lawsuit.”
+“Save Shollenberger” or “anti-Dutra Lawsuit” was written on the memo line.
 The O.W.L.
 Foundation is the fiscal arm of the Petaluma River Council, which has mobilized the legal efforts against this asphalt plant project.
-One hundred percent of these contributions will go toward our legal expenses.
-Thank you for your support.

-In December 2011, the judge in Sonoma County Superior Court ruled in favor of Dutra.
+December 2011, the judge in Sonoma County Superior Court ruled in favor of Dutra.
 This was not totally unexpected given the circumstances.
-An appeal is seriously being considered by the community which must be filed within 60 days of the December judgment.
-All those who support the fight against the asphalt plant should continue to send donations to support the appeal.
+An appeal was filed within 60 days of the December judgment.

 February 3, 2012 Appeal Filed: City of Petaluma et al. v.
 County of Sonoma et al.

 September 25, 2012: Final Appellants’ Reply Brief filed in Court of Appeals City of Petaluma, et al., v.
-County of Sonoma, The Dutra Group, et al. This is the last filing of briefs in the appeal of Sonoma County Superior Court Judge Chouteau’s decision in the suit against the County’s approvals of the Dutra Asphalt Plant adjacent to Shollenberger Park just south of Petaluma.
-The plaintiffs have filed the Appeals Brief and the County and Dutra filed Opposition Briefs.
-The date for the trial at the Court of Appeals is still somewhat in the future: the Court of Appeals may take several months before actually setting the trial date, and the trial date could be as much as a year from now.
+County of Sonoma, The Dutra Group, et al. This was the last filing of briefs in the appeal of Sonoma County Superior Court Judge Chouteau’s decision in the suit against the County’s approvals of the Dutra Asphalt Plant adjacent to Shollenberger Park just south of Petaluma.
+The plaintiffs filed the Appeals Brief and the County and Dutra filed Opposition Briefs.
+Court of Appeals decided in favor of Dutra.